USDA To Provide Additional Financial Assistance to Qualifying Guaranteed Farm Loan Borrowers Facing Financial Risk

 Important Tax Information

-Similar to other USDA Inflation Reduction Act assistance, payments provided to borrowers and payments to be applied to FSA farm loan accounts will be reported to the Internal Revenue Service (IRS).
+Similar to other USDA IRA assistance, payments provided to borrowers and payments to be applied to FSA farm loan accounts will be reported to the Internal Revenue Service (IRS).
 Borrowers receiving this assistance will receive a 1099 form from FSA.
 Please note that payments over $600 are subject to Federal and State Income Taxes and will be reflected on your annual 1099 form.
-Borrowers are encouraged to consult a tax professional with all tax-related questions regarding any Inflation Reduction Act assistance received.
+Borrowers are encouraged to consult a tax professional with all tax-related questions regarding any IRA assistance received.
 USDA also has tax-related resources at farmers.gov/taxes.

 Individual Requests for Farmers Seeking Assistance

-In addition to the automatic payments announced today for distressed guaranteed loan borrowers, FSA continues to accept and review individual distressed borrower assistance requests from direct loan borrowers who missed a recent installment or are unable to make their next scheduled installment on a qualifying direct FLP loan.
-All FSA direct borrowers should have received a letter detailing the eligibility criteria and process for seeking this type of assistance, which is available even before they become delinquent.
+In addition to the automatic payments announced today for guaranteed loan borrowers, FSA continues to accept and review individual distressed borrower assistance requests from direct loan borrowers who missed a recent installment or are unable to make their next scheduled installment.
+All FSA direct borrowers should have received a letter detailing the eligibility criteria and process for seeking this type of assistance even before they become delinquent.
 As the letter details, borrowers who are within two months of their next installment may seek a cash flow analysis from FSA using a recent balance sheet and operating plan to determine their eligibility.

 FSA direct borrowers also received a letter detailing an opportunity to receive assistance if they took certain extraordinary measures to avoid delinquency on their qualifying direct FLP loans, such as taking on or refinancing more debt, selling property, or cashing out retirement or college savings accounts.